The Calgary Catholic School District offers kindergarten programming within a faith-based learning environment.

 Parents and children will experience a Catholic educational setting which focuses on:

-- Creating a school community that gives witness to the teaching of Jesus and celebrates diversity, inclusion and the permeation of Catholic values throughout all curricular areas
+- Creating a school community that gives witness to the teaching of Jesus and celebrates diversity, inclusion and the permeation of Catholic values throughout all curricular areas.

-- Children being valued as precious gifts of God who are encouraged to reach their fullest potential
+- Children being valued as precious gifts of God who are encouraged to reach their fullest potential.

-- Learning experiences designed to be developmentally appropriate in order to meet the diverse needs of children
+- Learning experiences designed to be developmentally appropriate in order to meet the diverse needs of children.

 Calgary Catholic welcomes families into the school community and recognizes that parents are the primary educators in faith.
 Kindergarten children will have opportunities for expressing lived faith through school based social justice and service opportunities.